anquanscan/sec-tools/README.md

 [GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz): GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced Google searches (Google Dorking).
 [OpenSC](https://github.com/OpenSC/OpenSC): Open source smart card tools and middleware.
 PKCS#11/MiniDriver/Tokend
 [blackbird](https://github.com/p1ngul1n0/blackbird): An OSINT tool to search for accounts by username in social networks.
 [sbt-dependency-check-action](https://github.com/albuch/sbt-dependency-check-action): A Github Action to parse DependencyCheck JSON reports, print the found vulnerabilities and fail the build.
+[lynis](https://github.com/CISOfy/lynis): Lynis - Security auditing tool for Linux, macOS, and UNIX-based systems.
+Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
+Agentless, and installation optional.